Frequently Asked Questions

 Make up a list of any other surgeries you have had or major illnesses and when you had them, since you will be asked about these and it can be hard to remember dates sometimes.

-What happens at the consultation with my surgeon in Thailand?
+What happens at the consultation with my surgeon in Thailand, India or Mexico?

 At the consultation, you will meet with the surgeon who will perform your surgery.